Zeus-Dr/fubaappbackend/README.md

 # FUBA NBA MOBILE APPLICATION

-This project is an API for the FUBA NBA Mobile Application.
+This project is an API for the FUBA NBA Mobile Application which is [here](https://github.com/Zeus-Dr/nbl_application).

 The API is hosted on Render and is available via the endpoints below